How to get mobile internet in Morocco: What is the best option?

 Options to get mobile internet in Morocco

 Visiting Morocco as part of a longer international trip or planning to travel frequently throughout the year?
 Holafly Plans is a monthly eSIM subscription service built for frequent international travelers.
-One eSIM covers 160+ destinations worldwide, renews each month automatically, and can be cancelled at any time – no contracts, no commitments.
+One eSIM covers over 170 destinations worldwide, renews each month automatically, and can be cancelled at any time – no contracts, no commitments.

-There are two subscription tiers: the Unlimited Plan (€59.95/month) for travelers who need unlimited data and hotspot across all their devices, and the Light Plan (€45.95/month) for 25 GB of monthly data.
-Both plans include Holafly’s Always On feature, which gives you 1 GB of free data every month for life – even if you cancel.
+There are two subscription tiers: the Unlimited Plan for travelers who need unlimited data and hotspot across all their devices, and the Light Plan for 25 GB of monthly data.
 The Unlimited Plan also includes a local phone number with a US, UK, or Canadian country code.

-Setup takes seconds – activate your eSIM instantly via QR code, and you’re connected in Morocco and beyond.
+Setup takes seconds.
+Activate your eSIM instantly via QR code, and you’re connected in Morocco and beyond.

 Buy your SIM card in Morocco at local airports and provider stores in Rabat, Marrakech, Tangier, or Fez.
 You can also buy one in shopping malls, hotel receptions, and near tourist attractions.